peterruler/cats-dogs-server/README.md

 - (optional) conda addons on server do a `wget https://raw.githubusercontent.com/jeffheaton/t81_558_deep_learning/master/tools.yml`
 On M1 Macos run Python tensorflow scipt in a terminal with `conda activate tensorflow`.

-# to test if tensorflow is installed on ubuntu do a

-- `cd ./_Project && python check.py`

 # conda commands to get tensorflow running on ubuntu:

 - once conda script has installed conda